Introduction

 Indicates

-any extension.
+any file names and extension. |

 |